clearcare/policies/source/sections/01-introduction.md

 ## 1.4 Cloudticity Organizational Concepts

 The physical infrastructure environment is hosted at [Amazon Web Services](https://aws.amazon.com/) (AWS).
 The network components and supporting network infrastructure are contained within the AWS infrastructures and managed by AWS.
 Cloudticity does not have physical access into the network components.
-The Cloudticity environment consists of Cisco firewalls; nginx web servers; Java, Python, and Go application servers; Percona and PostgreSQL database servers; Logstash logging servers; Linux Ubuntu monitoring servers; Windows Server virtual machines; Chef and Salt configuration management servers; OSSEC IDS services; Docker containers; and developer tool servers running on Linux Ubuntu.
+The Cloudticity environment consists of OpenVPN firewalls, Wordpress web servers, SQL Server database servers, Chef configuration management servers, Trend Micro IDS/IPS services, and developer tool servers running on Linux and Windows Server virtual machines.

-Within the Cloudticity Managed Services Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting Docker containers, databases, APIs, log servers, etc. Cloudticity assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.
+Within the Cloudticity Managed Services Platform on AWS, all data transmission is encrypted and all hard drives are encrypted so data at rest is also encrypted; this applies to all servers - those hosting databases, APIs, log servers, etc. Cloudticity assumes all data *may* contain ePHI, even though our Risk Assessment does not indicate this is the case, and provides appropriate protections based on that assumption.

 In the case of PaaS customers, it is the responsibility of the customer to restrict, secure, and assure the privacy of all ePHI data at the Application Level, as this is not under the control or purview of Cloudticity.